“If breastmilk caused decay – evolution would have selected against it.

 An anthropologist’s view, quoted by the late Dr. Brian Palmer, DDS in Infant Dental Decay: Is it related to Breastfeeding?1

 La Leche League GB is often asked about breastfeeding and dental health by mothers who have been told by their dentist that breastfeeding causes tooth decay.
 Because of their beliefs, some dentists advise early weaning from the breast or at least no night-time nursing.
-Our leaflet Breastfeeding and Dental Health written for LLL by Harry Torney, BDS (QUB), M DENT SC (TCD) gives referenced studies which show that a breastfed child is significantly less likely to suffer from tooth decay (dental caries) than a child who is artificially fed.2
+However studies have shown that a breastfed child is significantly less likely to suffer from tooth decay (dental caries) than a child who is artificially fed.

-As well as the continuing benefits to the health of mother 3 and child,4 breastfeeding promotes optimal jaw and tooth development.
-A breastfed child is less likely to suffer from crooked teeth (malocclusion)5 and the longer the child is breastfed the greater the reduction in risk.
-A breastfed baby is also less likely to suffer from discolouration of teeth caused by excess fluoride (fluorosis).6
+As well as the continuing benefits to the health of mother and child, breastfeeding promotes optimal jaw and tooth development.
+A breastfed child is less likely to suffer from crooked teeth (malocclusion)2 and the longer the child is breastfed the greater the reduction in risk.
+A breastfed baby is also less likely to suffer from discolouration of teeth caused by excess fluoride (fluorosis).3

 Statement from Public Health England